Dr Yael Benn

 - Willems, R.M., Benn, Y., Hagoort, P., Toni, I., & Varley, R. (2011).
 Communication without a functioning language system: Implications for the role of language in mentalizing.
 Neuropsychologia , 49 (11): 3130-3135

-Bergman, O., & Benn, Y. (in press).
+Bergman, O., & Benn, Y. (2018).
 A Neuro-Cognitive Explanation for the Prevalence of Folder Navigation and Web Browsing.
 In Information Systems and Neuroscience, Springer International Publishing.